-Omission bias: Overall main effect
+Omission Bias: Overall Main Effect

-We conducted the analysis on 21 samples (4 with two dependent variables, the second level in the model), 49 effect sizes, 13 articles (the third level in the model), and found an overall effect size of g = 0.45 [0.14, 0.77], with very high heterogeneity.
-The posthoc statistical power was above 99.99% (Tiebel, 2018).
+We conducted the analysis on 21 samples (four with two DVs, the second level in the model), 49 effect sizes, 13 articles (the third level in the model), and found an overall effect size of g = 0.45, 95% CI = [0.14, 0.77], with very high heterogeneity.
+The post hoc statistical power was above 99.99% (Tiebel, 2018).
 The median power across studies was 66.8% (see Figure 3 metaviz plot for the power distribution of studies; Kossmeier et al., 2020).

-We note that we conducted the multivariate-three-level model, to account for the dependence (correlations) between effect sizes of the same articles (Cheung, 2019).
-We did not pre-register the use of multivariate three-level analysis, yet adopted the recommendations from an open peer review that the multivariate multilevel model provides a more accurate estimate of the true effect size.
-The results for the pre-registered analysis and the multi-level analysis were very similar, and the analysis for the pre-registered analysis was moved to the supplementary.
+We note that we conducted the multivariate three-level model, to account for the dependence (correlations) between effect sizes of the same articles (Cheung, 2019).
+We did not preregister the use of multivariate three-level analysis, yet adopted the recommendations from an open peer review that the multivariate multilevel model provides a more accurate estimate of the true effect size.
+The results for the preregistered analysis and the multilevel analysis were very similar, and the analysis for the preregistered analysis was moved to the Supplemental Material.